 - Remain an active participant through the length of the course.

-- Be able, after an initial orientation and training, to safely and independently navigate ACC’s Littleton campus.
+- Be able to, after an initial orientation, safely and independently navigate ACC’s Littleton campus.

 - Be able to provide medical documentation or other verification of a sustained moderate to severe acquired brain injury (ABI) or traumatic brain injury (TBI).

-Individuals with mild injuries will be considered for the program after the initial pilot year.
+Individuals with mild injuries will be considered for the program on a case by case basis.

 - Be between the ages of 17 and 65.